 Welcome to the Taos Almanac Project!

 Within the flow of original voices belonging to our community, SOMOS and the Taos Poet Laureate happily launch the two-year Taos Almanac Project.
 As an almanac reflects the natural world and the way people engage with seasons, traditions, and the changing patterns of home, we add a poetic version to our observations, tales, and memories as the New Year gathers momentum.
-While the Old Farmers Almanac recently announced the continuation of a 233-year publication history, our focus relies upon the many voices of Taos: sharing perspectives, recipes, memories, and jokes in poetic form of 12 lines or less!
+While the Old Farmers Almanac recently announced the continuation of a 233-year publication history, our focus relies upon the many voices of Taos: sharing perspectives, recipes, memories, and jokes in poetic form of 25 lines!

 The natural world organizes our calendar as we begin the Taos Almanac Project mid-winter,